Post-polio syndrome: Prognosis

 In general, PPS is not life-threatening.
 The major exception is patients left with severe residual respiratory difficulties, who may experience new severe respiratory impairment.
 Compared to control populations, PPS patients lack any elevation of antibodies against the poliovirus, and because no poliovirus is excreted in the feces, it is not considered a recurrence of the original polio.
 Further, no evidence has shown that the poliovirus can cause a persistent infection in humans.
 PPS has been confused with amyotrophic lateral sclerosis (ALS), which progressively weakens muscles.
 PPS patients do not have an elevated risk of ALS.

 No sufficient longitudinal studies have been conducted on the prognosis of PPS, but speculations have been made by several physicians based on experience.
 Fatigue and mobility usually return to normal over a long period of time.
-The prognosis also differs depending upon different causes and factors affecting the individual.
-An overall mortality rate of 25% exists due to possible respiratory paralysis of persons with PPS; otherwise, it is usually not lethal.
+The prognosis also differs depending upon different causes and factors affecting the patient.
+An overall mortality rate of 25% exists due to possible respiratory paralysis; otherwise, it is usually not lethal.

 Prognosis can be abruptly changed for the worse by the use of anesthesia, such as during surgery.

 Epidemiology

 Old data show PPS occurs in roughly 25 to 50% of people who survive a polio infection.
-However, newer data from countries that have contacted their polio survivors have shown 85% of their polio survivors to have symptoms of post polio syndrome.
-Typically, it occurs 30–35 years afterwards, but delays between 8 and 71 years have been recorded.
-The disease occurs sooner in persons with more severe initial infections.
+Newer data from countries that asked their polio survivors show 85% of respondents have symptoms of post-polio syndrome.
+Typically, it occurs 30–35 years afterward, but delays between 8 and 71 years have been recorded.
+The disease occurs sooner in those with more severe initial infections.
 Other factors that increase the risk of PPS include increasing length of time since acute poliovirus infection, presence of permanent residual impairment after recovery from the acute illness, and being female.
 PPS is documented to occur in cases of nonparalytic polio (NPP).
 One review states late-onset weakness and fatigue occur in 14–42% of NPP patients.